 Best Places to Eat in Winchester VA

-EAT: Sweet NOLA’S. Any restaurant named for “New Orleans LA” has a lot to prove this far northeast.
-Chef-owner, Cheryl Ash, delivers the Cajun goods.
-In spades.
-Everything, from the Creole Potato Salad ($3), to cornmeal-dusted Fried Okra ($3), Gumbo ($8.75), Satchmo’s Red Beans and Rice ($8.50), to Po’ Boys of all varieties is such drool-eliciting-good Louisiana swamp food, at such low prices, it made me forget what American State I was in, let alone what decade.
+Seems that all offerings, from the Creole Potato Salad ($3), to cornmeal-dusted Fried Okra ($3), Gumbo ($8.75), Satchmo’s Red Beans and Rice ($8.50), to Po’ Boys of all varieties, are such incredibly fantastic Louisiana swamp food, at such low prices, it made me forget what American State I was in.
+Let alone what decade.
 All this in a dazzling, sparkly, drenched in color space, best described as Early Mardi Gras.
 Laissez les bons temps rouler!

-EAT/BREAKFAST: Steamy’s Cafe.
-Across from the GW Hotel, Steamy’s doesn’t look like much from the outside.
-But it’s “Friends” cute inside –especially the back room where you’ll find tables, chairs and bookshelves full of books you can purchase for $3.
 Aside from the crafted coffees, humus with veggies and smoothies, you’ll find from-scratch pretzel-like bagels made before your eyes by John, the pastor of AnotherChanceChurch.com, a non-denominational “homeless and lost outreach center.”
-Just down the street, Another Chance counsels and feeds and provides showers for anyone who needs it.
-“We just read The Book and put it into practice.”
+Located just down the street, Another Chance counsels and feeds and provides showers for anyone who needs it.
+“We just read The Good Book and put it into practice.”

-EAT/THROWBACK: Snow White Grill.
-Sit on one of the stools and watch burgers being grilled, or order through the window and have a seat outside.
+Sit on one of the stools and watch burgers being grilled.
+Or, order through the window and have a seat outside.
 Either way, this “Home of the Slider” will warm the cockles of your non-commercial fast-food seeking heart.

-EAT/BUDGET: Chop Stick Café.
-In a tiny corner-store space, what the café lacks in atmosphere it more than makes up for in quality (and cost) of the food.
+What this tiny corner-store café lacks in atmosphere, it more than makes up for in quality and cost.
 The most expensive entrees don’t inch much above $10.
-Pho is $9, Sushi Rainbow Roll is $10, and Marinated Rib Eye Stir Fry is a relative King’s Ransom at $13.
+Pho is $9, Sushi Rainbow Roll is $10, and Marinated Rib Eye Stir Fry is a relative King’s Ransom at $15.
 Patrons range from tatted purple hair youngsters to suits to canoodling couples – and it’s always packed.

-EAT/FINE: Violino Ristorante Italiano.
 This little white tablecloth spot proves that Virginia can do classic Italian exceedingly well.
-Nibble on Zucchini Flowers, homemade pastas and freshly made gelato.
+Nibble on Zucchini Flowers and homemade pastas.
+Finish up with freshly made gelato.